BGuerrero825/Cyber-Notes/Offensive Security/Stack Overflows and DEP Bypass.md

+---

+---
+# DEP Theory
-Requires a compatible CPU and sets the NX (non-executable) bit on sections of data, as opposed to code sections, preventing data injections from being ran.
+DEP requires a compatible CPU and sets the NX (non-executable) bit on sections of .data, as opposed to .code/.text sections, preventing data injections from being ran.
-### DEP Theory

 nX (non-Executable bit) : Enforces DEP, can be set from /NoExecute, boot.ini, bcdedit.exe

 DEP Options: